KBSummers/ping_projects/GA_visualization/README.md

 ## Objective

 The objective of this project is to help to generate graphical representations for Google Analytics metrics.
 In order to do so, we utilize the Google Analytics API with calls through the Python script provided in this repository.
-Currently, the script visualizes website traffic, but more metrics will be implemented to follow.
+Currently, the script visualizes website traffic in terms off sessions in the last 7 days, but more metrics will be implemented to follow.

 ## Getting Started

 ### Enabling API Services

-In order to begin using this project, you will first need to:
+In order to begin using this project, you will first need to enable to Google Analytics API.
-1. Enable the API

 In order to Enable to API, you will either need to sign in to your [Google Developer Console](https://console.cloud.google.com) and either begin a new project, or select and existing one.
 Now, in your dashboard, select 'Enable APIs and Services', and select 'Google Analytics API'.